The Beatles, the Las Vegas Strip, the Navy Blazer.

 So how do you rock a navy blazer?
 Let me count the ways.

-Quick note: If you’re enjoying this article all about the navy blazer and how to wear it, then you’ll probably find my other writing on all things men’s style useful.
+Quick note: If you’re enjoying this article all about how to wear a navy blazer, then you’ll probably find my other writing on all things men’s style useful.
 Each week, I share updates, style tips and other things not shared on the blog through my free email newsletter.

 To join now, just enter your email address below and click “Get Updates!”